akilmarshall/Fractals-and-Friends/README.md

     - [ ] implement 3D polygons
     - [ ] use the geometry to run chaos games on the surfaces
     - [ ] render the polygons
+- [ ] describe the draw.grid_info function and the methodology for grid visualizations in the Grid Visualizations section

 ## Boilerplate
 ```python